 With cash, prizes and kudos up for grabs, there’s never been a better time to put your work forward for an award – how many will you enter?

-Best photography competitions to enter in 2020
+What are the best photography competitions to enter in 2020?

 Amateur Photographer of the Year